Galapagos Wildlife: Animals of the Galapagos Islands

 2. Galapagos Tortoises

-The Galapagos tortoise are ancient giants.
+The Galapagos giant tortoises are ancient giants known for their unique adaptations and conservation status.
 If you walk through Santa Cruz Island you will probably see them.
 They are the largest living tortoise species and can weigh over 500 pounds and live for more than a century.
 These gentle giants roam freely in the highlands of islands like Santa Cruz and Isabela, where the lush vegetation sustains their massive appetites.
 Remarkably, their shell shapes vary depending on the environment; saddleback shells are designed for reaching high vegetation, while dome-shaped shells are suited to ground-level browsing.
 Their slow, deliberate movements and sheer size make them a truly mesmerizing sight.

 Best Place to See Them: El Chato Tortoise Reserve, Santa Cruz